-Board Designees and Approval Rights

-Investors are usually granted the right to designate at least one director (a "preferred director") to the board of directors.
-This right is typically held by the holders of a majority of each individual series of convertible preferred stock or by the holders of a majority of all convertible preferred stock voting together as a single class.
+Board Designees and Approval Rights Investors are usually granted the right to designate at least one director (a "preferred director") to the board of directors.
+This right is typically Contributed by: D. Scott Bennett, Nicholas A. Dorsey, Virginia M. Anderson and Ellen H. Park, Cravath, Swaine & Moore LLP held by the holders of a majority of each individual series of convertible preferred stock or by the holders of a majority of all convertible preferred stock voting together as a single class.
 Special director approval rights require that specific board actions be approved by the company's board of directors, whereby the vote must include the director(s) designated by the preferred stockholders.
 Actions customarily subject to special director approval include: